Ontario Premier League: Reserve division

 In 2019, L1O launched a men's U21 Reserve Division open to existing League1 Ontario or Ontario Player Development League license holders.
 The inaugural year will consist of a 12-game summer season and a separate 10-game fall season.
 Nine teams will participate in the 2019 summer season with a possibility of more teams joining for the fall.

-Players who earned national team caps while in L1O
+Players who earned national team caps while in OPL

-The following players have earned a senior national team cap while playing in League1 Ontario (the year of their first cap while playing in the league is listed).
-Players who earned caps before or after playing in League1 Ontario are not included, unless they also earned caps while in the league.
+The following players have earned a senior national team cap while playing in the Ontario Premier League (the year of their first cap while playing in the league is listed).
+Players who earned caps before or after playing in OPL are not included, unless they also earned caps while in the league.
 This section also does not include youth caps (U23 or below).